-2014 marked the year to test try regular Stitch Alongs with the crochet community.
-The idea came from VP of Marketing of Red Heart Yarns with doing a test trial of a Filet Crochet Valentine Scarf.
-We wanted to test to see if the idea would be of interest to crocheters.
+2014 marked the year for testing and try regular Stitch Along with the crochet community.
+The idea came from the VP of Marketing of Red Heart Yarns while doing a test trial of a Filet Crochet Valentine Scarf.
+We wanted to test to see if the idea would interest crocheters.

 Stitch Alongs was started to become a new craze.
 Today in 2019 as we roll over to 2020, they are a multi-project per year concept that we love to play with.